Meet Ray, your organic search and analytics data nerd

 Planet giver

-Every time you work with me, I donate 1% to environmental causes.
-I'm also the proud founder of True Green® Hosting.
+Every time you work with me, I donate 1% to environmental causes, including the Solar for Schools project in Pacific Islands.

 My experience starts with lucky 7

 My first-ever business venture was selling stickers for the Australian Koala Foundation.
-We still support the charity today by adopting a koala through our business True Green® Hosting.
+We still support the charity today.

 As a teenager, I would get up early on the weekend to get my old metal trolley and stack it up with newspapers.
 As a paperboy for the local newsagent, it meant meeting people from different parts of the community.
 After a good paper run, I counted up the sales and, from my commission, loved treating myself to Harry Potter chocolate frogs.